The Pirates of Penzance: Subsequent production history

 New York has seen over forty major revivals since the premiere.
 One of these, produced and directed by Winthrop Ames in 1926 at the Plymouth Theatre, ran for 128 performances and gained good notices.
 A brief 1952 Broadway staging starring Martyn Green, earned Lehman Engel a Tony Award as conductor.
 Repertory companies that have mounted Pirates numerous times Off-Broadway and on tour in the US have included the American Savoyards (1953–67), the Light Opera of Manhattan (1968–89) and the New York Gilbert and Sullivan Players (1976–present).

-As discussed below, Joseph Papp's 1980–83 Pirates ran for nearly two years each on Broadway and in the West End, boosting the opera's popularity.
-Professional and amateur productions of the opera continue with frequency.
-For example, the Chicago Lyric Opera and English National Opera each staged the work in 2004, and in 2007, the New York City Opera and Opera Australia both mounted new productions.
-In 2013, Scottish Opera produced a British touring production of The Pirates of Penzance co-produced by the trustees of the D'Oyly Carte Opera Company.
+Professional and amateur productions of Pirates continue with frequency, including at the International Gilbert and Sullivan Festival.
+The Chicago Lyric Opera and English National Opera each also staged the work in 2004.
+In 2007 New York City Opera mounted a new production.
+In 2013, Scottish Opera produced a British touring production co-produced by the trustees of the D'Oyly Carte Opera Company.
 Richard Suart played Major-General Stanley and Nicholas Sharratt played Frederic.
-A concert of the opera was presented on Broadway in October 2022 by, and for the benefit of, Roundabout Theatre Company, at the American Airlines Theatre, directed by Scott Ellis with choreography by Warren Carlyle and starring David Hyde Pierce as the Major General and Ramin Karimloo as the Pirate King; Rupert Holmes adapted the libretto with a New Orleans setting, and the score features some new arrangements.

 The following table shows the history of the D'Oyly Carte productions in Gilbert's lifetime (excluding tours):